Liam Walker

-Liam Walker (born 13 April 1988) is a Gibraltarian footballer who plays as a midfielder for Lincoln Red Imps and the Gibraltar national team.
+Liam Walker (born 13 April 1988) is a Gibraltarian footballer who recently played as a midfielder for Gibraltar Football League side Europa and the Gibraltar national team.

-He spent most of his career with lower-league Spanish clubs and in the Gibraltar Premier Division.
-He also had brief spells with England's Portsmouth (League One) and Notts County (League Two), and Bnei Yehuda Tel Aviv in the Israeli Premier League.
-He made his international debut for Gibraltar in their first official game in 2013, and as of 2022, he is the current record caps holder and goalscorer for Gibraltar.
+Walker spent most of his career with lower-league Spanish clubs and in the Gibraltar Premier Division.
+He has also played in England with Football League sides Portsmouth and Notts County, and in the Israeli Premier League with Bnei Yehuda Tel Aviv.

+Walker made his international debut for Gibraltar in November 2013, during their first official match.
+He is Gibraltar's most capped player and all-time top goalscorer, with seven goals.

 Club career

 Spanish lower levels

 Walker began his career in Algeciras CF, making his debut on 22 October 2006, against Ayamonte.
 He received his first start on 22 May 2007, against CD Mairena.
 He already had trials with Manchester United, Everton and Aston Villa as a teenager.

-In 2008 summer, Walker joined Atlético Zabal (Real Balompédica Linense's farm team), but only appeared in eight matches (575 minutes overall), scoring six times.
-During the 2009–10 season, he was promoted to Linense's first team, but only made four appearances, all from the bench, 89 minutes overall.
+In 2008 summer, after a short period at CD Quintanar del Rey, Walker joined Atlético Zabal (Real Balompédica Linense's farm team), but only appeared in eight matches (575 minutes overall), scoring six times.
+During the 2009–10 season, he was promoted to Linense's first team, but only made four appearances, all from the bench, 89 minutes overall, being later separated from the squad due to indiscipline problems.

-In January 2010, he signed with UD Los Barrios, and made his debut on the 31st, against Puerto Real CF. He scored his first goal on 27 April, against Sevilla FC C. In May 2010, Walker returned to Linense, getting more playing time than his last spell, appearing in 13 matches (849 minutes overall) and scoring once (against UD Los Palacios on 26 September).
+In January 2010, Walker signed with UD Los Barrios, and made his debut on the 31st, against Puerto Real CF. He scored his first goals on 27 April, against Sevilla FC C. In May 2010, Walker returned to Linense, getting more playing time than his last spell, appearing in 13 matches (849 minutes overall) and scoring once (against UD Los Palacios on 26 September).

-In January of the following year, he signed a contract with CD San Roque, in Spanish fifth division.
+In January of the following year, Walker was loaned to CD San Roque, in the Spanish fifth division.
 In his first season, he only appeared six times and scored once, with his team being promoted to fourth division.
-In his second season, he was the club's topscorer and best player of the season, scoring ten goals in 30 games (all starts).
+In his second season, now with a permanent deal, he was the club's topscorer and best player of the season, scoring ten goals in 30 games (all starts).